-Shawnee Communications is proud to serve communities throughout Southern Illinois, providing telephone and Internet connectivity to thousands of families and businesses., we are a hometown company with a commitment to bringing current communications technology to our customers.
+Shawnee Communications is proud to serve communities throughout Southern and Central Illinois, providing telephone and Internet connectivity to thousands of families and businesses., we are a hometown company with a commitment to bringing current communications technology to our customers.

 Click on a topic to learn more: